igor-martynov/duplicate_checker/README.md

 	- release of stable version 1.0
 	- add functionality "copy all files without_copies to new dir"
 	- add functionaluty "copy pathes to all files without_copies to clipboard"
+	- add functionality "link to compare copy and orig on find copies result page"
+	- add feature "substatus" in tasks which show current task operation